Who Says You Have To Give Up Your Favorite Cocktail Just Because You’re Breastfeeding? Not Us!

 Drinking while breastfeeding can raise some questions.
 Are you throwing away breast milk unnecessarily?
 Are you giving your baby breast milk that has alcohol in it?
 Don’t guess, test!
 UpSpring Milkscreen, the first and only test of its kind, is an easy, 2 minute at-home test that detects alcohol in breast milk.

-- No more guessing if your breast milk is safe for baby!
+No more guessing if your breast milk contains alcohol or not!

 Ready, Set, Test

 You’ll need an accurate timer and a Milkscreen test strip.
 Simply express a few drops of breast milk onto the test strip or pour a small sample of milk into a clean container and dip the strip into the sample.
 If the test pad changes color at the two-minute mark exactly, alcohol is present.
 (Reading the test pad before or after the two-minute mark may cause an inaccurate reading.)

 Do not open the foil pouch until you’re ready to use the test strip.
 Do not cut or alter the test strip.
 Do not use if the test strip is torn or damaged.
 Doing any of these can damage the test pad and give you inaccurate results.
 (Also, you probably shouldn’t run with scissors, but this won’t affect your test results.)